-No refund of any kind is made when a student is suspended or dismissed from the College, including, but not limited to, application and matriculation fees and deposits.
+No refund of any kind is made when a student is suspended or dismissed from the College, including, but not limited to, tuition and course fees, room and board, application and matriculation fees and deposits.

 The guidelines noted above for tuition will also be used to refund financial aid to the provider of the aid unless specified otherwise by the donor.
 In the event the student has received a student loan during the current term, all current Grove City College charges will be paid and any remaining credit balance, up to the loan amount, will be used to repay the student loan prior to any refund to the student.